SamuelMacKay/miniature-commission-painter/README.md

 ```

 #### Bug 4
-- The "back-to-gallery" button on the thankyou.html was not scaling to fight the text at smaller screen widths. added a height to the btg-button class.
+- The "back-to-gallery" button on the thankyou.html was not scaling to fit the text at smaller screen widths. added a height to the btg-button class.
 Original Code:
 ```
 style: